om-hb/kgextension/docs/source/usage_generators.rst

 Some of the generators support different result types:

-- **Boolean**: True if a certain caracteristic is fulfilled and false if not
+- **Boolean**: True if a certain caracteristic is fulfilled and false if not.
-- **Counts**: Count the occurences of a certain characteristic
+- **Counts**: Count the occurrences of a certain characteristic
-- **Relative counts**: Count the occurences of a certain characteristic in relation to the total number of occurences
+- **Relative counts**: Count the occurrences of a certain characteristic in relation to the total number of occurrences.
-- **TF-IDF**: Similar feature as relative counts, but weighs the percentage with the overall occurrence of a characteristic in the dataset
+- **TF-IDF**: Similar feature as relative counts, but weighs the percentage with the overall occurrence of a characteristic in the dataset.

+A detailed comparison of the characteristics of these strategies is given in :cite:`feature_propositionalization`.

 The input to the generators is a :class:`pandas.DataFrame` with at least one column containing URIs linking the entities to a knowledge graph.